pmahnke/mahnke-cocktails/recipe_processed/bitter_giuseppe.md

 stars: 0
 base_spirits: "Cynar Amaro"
 youtube: "AHPatRO71U8"
+description: "A modern classic, low-ABV cocktail that uses the artichoke-based amaro Cynar as its foundational spirit."
 excerpt: |
   This low ABV cocktail is considered a modern classic, and is responsible for numerous variations.
 It was created by Stephan Cole at the Violet Hour in Chicago.
 It’s often compared to a Negroni because of its bitter finish, but the build is very different.
 This is one of the rare instances we'll stir a drink containing citrus!
 And it's a great pre-dinner drink.
 ---